Force over Distance: Chapter 16

 God damn.

-“You just can't get a break, can you?”
+“You can't get a break, can you?”
 Young murmured.
 “Even for ten goddamn minutes.”

 “I have to find her.”
 Rush’s eyes were fixed on the closed door that led to the chair room.
 His skin was the color of chalk, his pupils dilated.
 “I have to find the AI.”
-His mind was so distorted by the drive to reach the chair that it was barely recognizable.
+His mind was so distorted by the drive to reach the chair it was barely recognizable.

 “Wrong answer.”
 Young pulled the man into a seated position, wedged one of his own shoulders beneath Rush’s arm, and lifted the scientist bodily off the floor.
 Rush struggled weakly in his grip, orienting himself toward the neural interface.
 Through their link, Young felt the overwhelming desire to carry the man straight to the thing.